 We embrace diversity and hope to provide an environment which is highly conducive to learning.
 Spirasi’s Education programmes aid vulnerable migrants, including asylum seekers, refugees, survivors of torture and their family members, not only in acquiring English language skills, but more importantly, in gaining the confidence to participate in a new society.
 Our clients enter Irish society as adults and must quickly gain new living skills in order to face the challenges at the door of a “new beginning”.
 Over the last 20 years, Spirasi students have contributed hugely to the creation of a friendly and welcoming centre, a vibrant and diverse stepping stone community, offering holistic support during the integration journey.

-In line with our Strategic Plan 2018-2020, the Spirasi Education and Integration service complements our rehabilitation work.
+In line with our Strategic Goals, the Spirasi Education and Integration service complements our rehabilitation work.
 It provides an education service, including English language training, Computer, Numeracy and knitting classes for asylum seekers and refugees.

 Form the start of Spirasi services in 1999, English classes formed the basis of the services Spirasi provided to asylum seekers and refugees prior to the special focus on survivors of torture in 2003.

 Our QQI English Courses places a strong emphasis on learning how to learn on your own and focuses on the 4 skills of English language learning: reading, writing, listening and speaking.
 All of our classes are lively and dynamic with learners expanding and consolidating their knowledge of English structure and vocabulary through activities and material based on situations and texts from everyday Irish life.
 Over the years, a broadly defined curriculum has been developed for our English classes.
 At the end of each course, the work of our students are evaluated internally and externally (CDETB) and graduation ceremonies are organised to celebrate the achievements of our students prior to receiving their QQI certificates.